sjentsch/lsjDocs/Ch13/Ch13_ANOVA_10.rst

    equivalent, the :doc:`Friedman test <Ch13_ANOVA_08>`.

-As with all of the chapters in this book, there are quite a few different sources that I’ve relied upon, but the one stand-out text that I’ve been most heavily influenced by is :ref:`Sahai and Ageel (2000) <Sahai_2000>`.
-It’s not a good book for beginners, but it’s an excellent book for more advanced readers who are interested in understanding the mathematics behind ANOVA.
+As with all of the chapters in this book, there are quite a few different sources that I have relied upon, but the one stand-out text that I have been most heavily influenced by is :ref:`Sahai and Ageel (2000) <Sahai_2000>`.
+It is not a good book for beginners, but it is an excellent book for more advanced readers who are interested in understanding the mathematics behind ANOVA.